dhondta/python-tinyscript/README.md

 ### Defining arguments

-Import from PyScript prevents from redefining a parser and the ```initialize(globals())``` call achieves arguments parsing so that it only remains to add new arguments in the main script.
+Import from TinyScript prevents from redefining a parser and the ```initialize(globals())``` call achieves arguments parsing so that it only remains to add new arguments in the main script.

 NB: A ```verbose``` switch is built-in like follows and can be overwritten: